dreger/kqdreger.com/_src/_posts/2013-01-03-fix-your-mount-union-email.md

 ### Wrap-up

 Hopefully one of the above instructions worked for you.
 If not, I'd recommend taking your email client and laptop / phone / tablet down to Mount's IT department and having them set it up for you.
-If you have any comments, corrections or questions, feel free to shoot me an email at <dregerkq@mountunion.edu>.
+If you have any comments, corrections or questions, feel free to [shoot me an email](/colophon).
 Cheers, everyone.

 You should follow me on twitter [here](http://twitter.com/dreger).